-Another possible approach is to use convex-enclosure methods, which try to find circles, ellipses, or rectangles that circumscribe the load-event path in such 2D $\tau_B \times \tau_A$ or $\gamma_B \times \gamma_A$ diagrams.
-For instance, Dang Van's Minimum Ball method [4] searches for the circle with minimum radius that circumscribes each identified path; the minimum ellipse methods [5-6] search for an ellipse with semi-axes a and b that circumscribes the entire path with minimum area $\pi \cdot a \cdot b$ or minimum "ellipse norm" $[a^2 + b^2]^{0.5}$ ; and the maximum rectangular hull methods search for a minimum rectangle that circumscribes the path with maximum area or maximum diagonal [7].
-The value of the path-equivalent $\Delta \tau$ or $\Delta \gamma$ would be assumed as the circle diameter, the ellipse norm, or the rectangle diagonal.
+Another possible approach is to use the so-called convex-enclosure methods, which try to find circles, ellipses, or rectangles that circumscribe the load-event path in such 2D $\tau_B \times \tau_A$ or $\gamma_B \times \gamma_A$ diagrams.
+For instance, Dang Van's pioneer Minimum Ball method [4] searches for the circle with minimum radius that circumscribes each identified load path; the minimum ellipse methods [5-6] search for an ellipse with semi-axes a and b that circumscribes the entire path with minimum area $\pi \cdot a \cdot b$ or minimum "ellipse norm" $[a^2 + b^2]^{0.5}$; and the maximum rectangular hull methods search for a minimum rectangle that circumscribes the path with maximum area or maximum diagonal [7].
+The value of the pathequivalent $\Delta \tau$ or $\Delta \gamma$ would be assumed as the circle diameter, the ellipse norm, or the rectangle diagonal, which is then used for fatigue damage calculation purposes.

-However, such convex-enclosure algorithms do not consider the actual shape of the loading path, but only the convex enclosures associated with them.
-Therefore, an infinite number of loading paths associated with different fatigue lives could have the same convex enclosure, wrongfully predicting the same damage if such simplified pathequivalent algorithms are used.
+However, such convex-enclosure algorithms do not consider the actual shape of the loading path.
+Instead they substitute the actual load path by some convex enclosures associated with them.
+Therefore, an infinite number of loading paths associated with different fatigue lives could have the same convex enclosure, wrongfully predicting the same damage if such simplified path-equivalent algorithms are used to calculate it.

 This issue has been solved with the Moment-Of-Inertia (MOI) method, which has been proposed in [8-9] to estimate path-equivalent stress and strain ranges, as well as their mean components, considering the influence of the shape of the multiaxial loading path, not only its convex enclosure.
 The general 6D version of the MOI is reviewed next, followed by its application in critical-plane models, proposed in this work.
+Further details on how the MOI works, and on its main advantages over concurrent convex-enclosure methods are studied in the aforementioned references.